kristopherjohnson/undefinedvalue-pelican/README.md

     source venv-pelican/bin/activate

-(If you can't or won't use the virtual environment, you need to `pip install pelican pelican-alias markdown`.)
+(If you can't or won't use the virtual environment, you need to `pip install pelican pelican-alias pelican-neighbors markdown`.)

 To create a new post: